jessuni/shikwasa/README.md

 - [x] automatically pausing other Shikwasa players in the same page while one is playing
 - [x] improving keyboard support for situation where multiple Shikwasa players are mounted in the same page
 - [ ] supporting audio id3 metadata
-- [ ] multiple players with independent controls in one page
 - [ ] cleaner & sleeker interface
 - [ ] dark mode